Shoot your shot.

 Or was it?

-It was a slightly crazy request.
+It was a pretty bold request.

 “I didn’t think it would work,” Constance confessed.